NICHD components support and/or conduct research on the following aspects of HIV/AIDS.

 - The Obstetric-Fetal Pharmacology Research Unit (OPRU) Network supports research units with pharmacological, clinical, and basic components in an effort to advance testing of therapeutic drugs during pregnancy.

-- Through the Global Partnerships for Social Science and Behavioral Research on HIV/AIDS program, the NICHD and two other NIH Institutes have funded 10 partnerships of U.S. and African institutions to increase research capacity at the African institution.
+- Through the Global Partnerships for Social Science and Behavioral Research on HIV/AIDS program, the NICHD and two other NIH Institutes have funded 10 partnerships of U.S.-based and African institutions to increase research capacity at the African institution.
 The second round of partnerships has expanded to institutions in Asia and Russia.

 - The Pediatric HIV/AIDS Cohort Study (PHACS) network studies the long-term safety of anti-HIV drugs in fetuses and infants and the impact of HIV infection and treatment on children and teens who became infected before, during, or shortly after birth.